List of For All Mankind characters: Edward Baldwin

 By 1983, Ed had been promoted to rear admiral and worked as Chief of the Astronaut Office at NASA.
 He then assigned himself as the commander of the Pathfinder mission, which was meant to escort the Sea Dragon resupply mission to Jamestown.
 During the mission, an incident occurred on the Moon where two of the Soviet cosmonauts were shot by US "moon marines".
 The Soviet Union declared a blockade on the Moon and threatened to shoot down Sea Dragon if they did not abort their mission.
 Ed threatened to fire back and destroy Buran, the Soviet shuttle, but Sally Ride, one of his crew members, refused to activate the weapon systems.
 He relieved her of her duties and she pulled a gun on him to force him back, but he ignored her threats and told her that he knows she won't shoot him.
 Ed activated the weapon systems but reconsidered Sally's warning that there must be another solution.
 He then decided to shoot down Sea Dragon himself, as to prevent the Soviets from committing an action of war by letting them destroy an American shuttle.

 In 1992, Ed left NASA after not being selected as commander of the Mars mission.
 Instead he joined Helios Aerospace, a private space company, to command their Mars mission.
-He decided to take Danny Stevens—Gordo's son—with him, despite the warnings Danielle warning him of Danny's instability.
+He decided to take Danny Stevens—Gordo's son—with him, despite Danielle warning him of Danny's instability.
 After reaching Mars, Ed and Danny attempted to land during a heavy dust storm.
 Being ahead of NASA's Sojourner–1, he now had the chance to become the first human on Mars, but after nearly hitting a mountain and looking at Danny beside him, he decided to abort the mission, unwilling to be responsible for Danny's death.
 His decision allowed Sojourner 1, led by Danielle, to land first.
 After a landslide destroyed most of Helios' equipment and killed multiple astronauts and cosmonauts, Helios, NASA, and Roscosmos banded together for a joint mission to return the survivors to Earth.
 Meanwhile, Ed's daughter Kelly had started an affair with cosmonaut Alexei Poletov, who died in the landslide, and got pregnant.
 After months of repairing their equipment, Kelly had to be brought on board the Phoenix, Helios' ship in the Mars orbit, as soon as possible to save the baby, but as they had not produced enough fuel yet, only Kelly alone could be sent to Phoenix.
 Ed and the remaining survivors decided to stay on Mars and wait for a rescue mission, while Kelly and the Phoenix flew back to Earth.
 Ed flew Kelly towards the Phoenix with the repaired Landing Module and then managed to crash-land the Module back on Mars.